erendemirel/garde/README.md

 - **garde** application

 > [!TIP]
-> The development setup is fully self-contained and includes everything you need to get started immediately.
+> The development setup is fully self-contained and includes everything you need to get started immediately

 Access your application at `http://localhost:8443` once it starts up.
 You can login with `test.admin@test.com`(Superuser) or `test.admin@test.com`(Admin) after setting their passwords(Via create new user)